 Recently, I was in a conference and some students asked me: Matteo, are there any steps we should follow to learn a foreign language properly?
 I think about it.
 My conclusion is: there are no official steps to reach, for example, an intermediate level in a language.
 But, surely, there are some steps we cannot avoid as beginner and other ones we should do later.
 Without skipping some of them.
-Being hurry is the worst enemy for each of us.
+Being hurried is the worst enemy for each of us.

 Here are my steps for beginner students: